-One destructive force that has arisen because of the teaching of the "two-kingdom" doctrine, as we have just pointed out, is the doctrine of "lawless grace" (a modern version of antinomianism).
-The extent of moral destruction produced by the "dispensation of grace" is incalculable.
+One destructive force that has arisen because of the teaching of the “two-kingdom” doctrine, as we have just pointed out, is the doctrine of “lawless grace”, which is a modern version of the ancient heresy of antinomianism.
+The extent of moral destruction produced by the “dispensation of grace” is incalculable.

 Another destructive force is the separating of us Gentiles from our inheritance in Israel, particularly in the writings of the Prophets.
 Such a separation not only makes the Old Testament incomprehensible to the reader, it robs us of the relevant promises of the Old Testament and also removes what the Old Testament tells us concerning our future inheritance.

 The current teaching is that the Gentile church will be in Heaven while the Jewish church will be on the earth.
 What an unscriptural, destructive fable!
 What passage of Scripture tells us the Gentiles will inherit Heaven while the Jews will inherit the earth?
 What will the Apostles of the Lamb, all Jews, inherit?
 Is this not madness having no scriptural or logical support whatever?

 Are you willing to be robbed of your inheritance in the earth?
 I’m not.
 The earth and the saved nations are the inheritance of the Lord Jesus Christ, and I am a coheir with Him.
 How about you?